1629 K Street NW #300

 The first method is to ask the website to take it down.

-To take down content from a web page or a complete webpage, the complainant has to tender satisfactory information as provided for in the terms of the site.
+To take down content from a web page or a complete webpage, the complainant has to tender adequate information as provided in the site’s terms.

 When these terms are satisfied, the site can take down the content.

 Upon removal, Google can also de-index the page URL.

 Sometimes, the published content does not necessarily infringe on copyright content.